playfulprogramming/playfulprogramming/content/crutchcorn/collections/react-beyond-the-render/posts/what-is-use-action-state-and-form-status/index.md

 ---
 {
-    title: "What is React's useFormState and useFormStatus?",
+    title: "What is React's useActionState and useFormStatus?",
     description: "React Server Actions are an awesome way to pass data to and from your React client and server.
 Like all functions, they need a way to return data.",
     published: '2023-12-20T21:52:59.284Z',
     tags: ['react', 'webdev', 'javascript'],